pudly/schmopera-hugo/content/articles/on-the-road-with-jmcs-romo-et-juliette.md

 ---
-title: On the road with JMC's Roméo et Juliette
+title: "On the road with JMC&#039;s Roméo et Juliette"
 ---

 ## The demands of a tour